tmgthb/Autonomous-Agents/README.md

 [Igniting Language Intelligence: The Hitchhiker's Guide From Chain-of-Thought Reasoning to Language Agents](https://arxiv.org/abs/2311.11797)

-- Comprehensive list of research between Chain-of-Thought to LLM Agents.
+- Comprehensive list of research between Chain-of-Thought to LLM Agents and identifies gaps in generalization, redundant interactions and customization and more.

 ---